-With the cost of living constantly on the rise, the demand for affordable housing solutions is greater than ever.
+With the cost of living constantly on the rise alongside the added economic stressors created by COVID-19, the demand for affordable housing solutions is greater than ever.
 NASCO has pulled together a team of experts to take future co-op founders through the process of starting a new housing co-op, from clarifying the initial concept to drafting your business plan.
 Workshops in this weekend-long series provide a comprehensive training on the development process.

 Annual General Meeting

 The Annual General Meeting (AGM) is where NASCO members can voice their opinions and engage in NASCO’s governance.
 It is also the forum for active members to nominate and elect an Active Member Representative, who serves a one-year term on the NASCO board of directors.
 AGM delegates will receive a reduction in their registration fees (1 per co-op).
-This year it will be held at a time that does not conflict with workshops to make it easier to attend.
+This year’s AGM will be free and open to attend for any member of an Active Member Co-op.

 Scholarships funded by donations from private individuals and charitable organizations are offered to attendees whose co-ops have limited resources.

 Many co-ops offer their own scholarships and arrange travel for their members to attend the Institute.
 Additionally, many colleges or universities make funding available for students to attend educational events.
 Contact your co-op office and/or educational institution for more information.

 We ask that conference attendees use the following agreements as ground rules throughout the Institute.
 These are offered as tools for participants to hold themselves and each other accountable as we engage in a respectful and challenging educational process.